 George Washington – School of Medicine & Health Sciences

 This is a three-year residency, so applicants should have already completed their first (intern) year.
-Since this is both a clinical and a surgical program, residents will receive comprehensive training.
-During the first year of this program, residents spend a third of their time covering the walk-in clinic to help them develop the ability to diagnose eye issues as well as manage emergency situations.
-The second year is focused on first surgeries and the third on performing over 100 surgeries to develop competency.
+Residents will receive comprehensive training since this is both a clinical and a surgical program.
+During the first year of this program, residents spend a third of their time covering the walk-in clinic to help them develop the ability to diagnose eye issues and manage emergency situations.
+The second year is focused on first surgeries, and the third year is focused on performing over 100 surgeries to develop competency.

 Upon completing this program, residents will be eligible for board certification.
-This residency has a 20 percent higher pass rate than average, so residents in this program are well prepared for the exams.
-There are several international clinical rotation opportunities as well, allowing residents to travel and further hone their skills.
+This residency has a 20 percent higher pass rate than the average, so residents are well prepared for the exams.
+There are also several international clinical rotation opportunities, allowing residents to travel and further hone their skills.

 Online or Hybrid Ophthalmologist Degree Program